FarmBot-Docs/farmbot-software/v15/app/groups.md

 ---
 title: "Groups"
 slug: "groups"
-description: "Organize your plants, weeds, points, and more\n[Open this panel in the app](https://my.farm.bot/app/designer/groups)"
+description: "Organize your plants, weeds, and points"
 ---

 **Groups** allow you to group plants, weeds, or points in your garden so you can easily run sequences on all members of the group.
 For example, with a group of all your plants, you could instruct FarmBot to run a watering sequence on all of them.